EmbySupport/Emby.Docs/TV-Naming.md

 anything following the "-" (dash) up to the file extension will be used in the drop down version selector in your Emby client.
 In this case the two versions show in the interface will be "Original Broadcast" & "Digital Remix".

+> [!NOTE]
+> There is a limit on the number of different versions for a media item.
+Up to 8 different versions will appear in a list of an episode versions.

 ## Multi-Episode files